zyocum/phoible-notebook/README.md

 ...
 ```

-This should start the server on `localhost:8888` open your browser.
-In your browser, open the `notebook.ipynb` and you should be good to go!
+This should start the server on `localhost:8888` and open your browser.
+In your browser, choose the `notebook.ipynb` and you should be good to go!